TaylorJadin/site-archiving-toolkit/README.md

 archive https://url.com https://anotherurl.com
 ```

-Once you start a crawl using the `archive` command you no longer need to keep your terminal open, as it will run in the background.
+Once you start a crawl using the `archive` command, you no longer need to keep your terminal open, as it will run in the background.
 If you need to stop crawling a site use `quit-crawlers` which will quit all httrack or browsertrix crawler jobs:
 ```
 quit-crawlers
 ```

 ### Previewing and Downloading your archived sites

 Visit the environment URL of your Site Archiving Toolkit environment to see all completed and in-progress crawls.
 When they are finished you can view them and download them as zip files.
-If you need to delete crawls that were made previously and no longer needed, you can find them in the `crawls` directory, located at `/root/site-archiving-toolkit/crawls`, which is also bookmarked in the Reclaim Cloud file manager.
+If you need to delete crawls that were made previously and are no longer needed, you can find them in the `crawls` directory, located at `/root/site-archiving-toolkit/crawls`, which is also bookmarked in the Reclaim Cloud file manager.

 ### Using the Site Archiving Toolkit on your own computer